eagereyes/eagereyes.org/blog/2016/index.md

 ### <a href="/blog/2016/the-state-of-information-visualization-2016">The State of Information Visualization, 2016</a>
 Oh hello, new year!
 I almost didn't see you there!
 Lots of interesting things happened last year: Dear Data, deceptive visualization, storytelling research, new tools and ideas, etc. And this year is already shaping up to be quite strong, too. _<a href="/blog/2016/the-state-of-information-visualization-2016">Read more…</a>_

+### <a href="/blog/2016/2015-year-in-graphics-links">2015 Year in Graphics Links</a>
+A bit late, but here are links to a few round-ups of graphical journalism work from last year.
+These are always worth a look, no matter what time of year. _<a href="/blog/2016/2015-year-in-graphics-links">Read more…</a>_

+### <a href="/blog/2016/tamara-munzner-has-a-blog">Link: Tamara Munzner Has A Blog!</a>
+Late last year, Tamara Munzner started a blog, called Vis &amp; More.
+So far, she mostly writes in response to Stephen Few's postings late last year about some recent visualization papers.
+Her style is quite academic (most of her posting titles start with "On"…), but very readable and she has lots of interesting things to say. _<a href="/blog/2016/tamara-munzner-has-a-blog">Read more…</a>_

 ### <a href="/blog/2016/presentation-oriented-visualization-techniques">Paper: Presentation-Oriented Visualization Techniques</a>
 Presentation is often considered a part of visualization, but what does that mean for the kinds of techniques we use?
 Are they the same as used for analysis?
 What criteria should we use to pick them?
 In a new paper, I discuss a class of techniques I call presentation-only. _<a href="/blog/2016/presentation-oriented-visualization-techniques">Read more…</a>_